Underground (1995 film): Part One: War

-In 1944, and Blacky is in town to celebrate his son's birthday at a local communist hangout.
-The two best friends head for the theatre in a jovial mood.
-They see Natalija performing on stage in front of Franz and other German officers, and Blacky shoots Franz in the chest.
-With Natalija, Blacky manages to reach the river boat anchored just outside Belgrade.
-Naturally, Marko is along as well, and all are getting ready for a forced wedding despite Natalija's protestations.
+In 1944, Blacky is in town to celebrate Jovan's birthday at a communist hangout.
+The two best friends head for the theatre and see Natalija performing on stage in front of Franz and other German officers.
+Blacky shoots Franz in the chest (he survives) and, along with Natalija and Marko, reaches the river boat anchored outside Belgrade.
+There, they all get ready for a forced wedding despite Natalija's protestations.

-The party is interrupted by German soldiers surrounding the anchored boat.
-Suddenly, Franz is seen yelling, demanding Blacky and Marko release Natalija, who runs to Franz.
-Blacky is captured by Germans and tortured in the city hospital with electric shocks while Franz and Natalija visit her brother Bata at the same hospital.
-Meanwhile, Marko has found a way to enter the building through an underground sewer passage.
+The party is interrupted by German soldiers surrounding the boat.
+Franz yells, demanding Blacky and Marko release Natalija, who runs to him.
+Blacky is captured by Germans and tortured in a hospital with electric shocks while Franz and Natalija visit her brother Bata there.
+Meanwhile, Marko finds a way to enter the building through an underground sewer passage.
 Sneaking up on Franz, Marko strangles him to death with a cord in front of Natalija who switches sides once again.
 Marko then proceeds to free Blacky.
-They leave with fatigued Blacky hidden in a suitcase, but Blacky is injured by a grenade.
+They leave with a fatigued Blacky hidden in a suitcase, but he is injured by a grenade.

-A few days later on Easter 1944, Marko and Natalija, now a couple, are watching a comatose Blacky.
+Days later on Easter 1944, Marko and Natalija, now a couple, watch a comatose Blacky.
 In late October, the Red Army accompanied by Yugoslav Partisans enters Belgrade.
-Marko gives fiery speeches from the National Theater balcony during the Trieste crisis, socializes with Josip Broz Tito, Ranković and Edvard Kardelj and he stands next to Tito during military parades through downtown Belgrade.
+Marko gives speeches from the National Theater balcony during the Trieste crisis, socializes with Josip Broz Tito, Aleksandar Ranković and Edvard Kardelj, and stands next to Tito during military parades through downtown Belgrade.

 Part Two: Cold War

 In 1961, Marko is one of Tito's closest associates and advisors.
 The physically recovered Blacky and company are still in the cellar under the impression that the War is still going on above.
 Marko and Natalija attend a ceremony to open a cultural center and unveil a statue of Petar Popara Blacky, who everyone thinks died, becoming a People's Hero.
-With the help of his grandfather who is in on the devious con, Marko oversees the weapons manufacturing and even controls time by removing hours to a day so the people in the cellar think that only 15 years passed since the beginning of World War II instead of 20.
-They're continuously making weapons, and Marko profits from it enormously.
+With the help of his grandfather who is in on the con, Marko oversees the weapons manufacturing and even controls time by removing hours to a day so the people in the cellar think that only 15 years passed since the beginning of World War II instead of 20.